 Activity: Design a placard

-Do you think something happening in the world right now is unfair?
-Why don’t you have a go at designing your own placard that demonstrates your point of view.
+Why don’t you have a go at designing your own strike placard that demonstrates your point of view.
 It should be bright and easy to read and make clear exactly what it is you are striking against.
 Like Mrs Macarthur’s banners!